Bad Mojo

-Bad Mojo is an adventure video game by Pulse Entertainment, released in 1996.
+Bad Mojo is an adventure game by Pulse Entertainment, released in 1996.
 The player is cast as Roger Samms, an entomologist planning to embezzle money from a research grant to escape his sordid life above an abandoned bar.
 An accident with his mother's enchanted locket unleashes a curse — the titular bad mojo — that turns him into a cockroach.
 The storyline in Bad Mojo is loosely based on Franz Kafka's 1915 novella The Metamorphosis; Roger Samms' name is an imperfect anagram of the lead character's in Metamorphosis (Gregor Samsa), and a cat called Franz appears in the game.
 The gameplay consists of guiding the cockroach through a series of puzzles.

 Got Game Entertainment re-released the game in December 2004 as Bad Mojo Redux, packaging it with a DVD containing a variety of extra material.